 What is data driven content marketing?

-Content marketing is an essential in 2021 and beyond.
+Content marketing is an essential part of modern business.
 In fact, 72% of marketers agree that it increases engagement and as many say it boosts leads too.
+But there are ways to ensure the content you create meets the needs of your audience base.

 What can I learn from my content data?